abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ### Http.Api.Host

-This is the backend application that contains the openid-provider functionality as well.
+This is the backend application that contains the OpenID-provider functionality as well.
 The `dockerfile.local` is located under the `Http.Api.Host` project as below;

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base